OpenEvalProject/evals/manuscripts/elife-86127/v2/manuscript.md

 H3K27me3 levels at FruC-bound peaks including Notch and Notch downstream-effector gene loci appear significantly lower than those in Pc domains in control brains suggesting that FruC fine-tunes gene transcription by promoting low levels of H3K27me3 enrichment (Figure 5A–B; Figure 5—figure supplement 1D).
 To unbiasedly assess H3K27me3 levels at FruC-bound peaks, we compared the distribution of H3K27me3 reads in 500 bp bins throughout the genome versus FruC-bound peaks.
 The distribution of reads throughout the genome does not appreciably change between fruC-null brains and control brains (Figure 5F).
 Consistent with FruC promoting H3K27me3 deposition at regions bound by FruC, there are many more bins that overlapped with FruC-bound peaks containing a reduced number of reads in fruC-null brains comparing with control brains (Figure 5F).
 We compared the coverage (reads/bp) of H3K27me3 in FruC-bound peaks to canonically defined Pc domains in neuroblasts, and found that Fruc peaks had 3-fold less coverage of H3K27me3 than canonical Pc domains (Figure 5G).
 These results indicate that FruC fine-tunes gene transcription by promoting low levels of H3K27me3 enrichment.

-## PRC2 fine-tunes gene expression during asymmetric neuroblast division
+### PRC2 fine-tunes gene expression during asymmetric neuroblast division

 PRC2 is thought to be the only enzymatic complex that catalyzes H3K27me3 deposition (Laugesen et al., 2019; Piunti and Shilatifard, 2021).
 If FruC functions through low levels of H3K27me3 enrichment to finely tune Notch, dpn, and E(spl)mγ expression in mitotic neuroblasts, PRC2 core components should be enriched in FruC-bound peaks in type II neuroblasts and reducing PRC2 activity should enhance the supernumerary neuroblast phenotype in numbhypo brains, identical to the result obtained by reducing fru function.
 Suppressor of zeste 12 (Su(z)12) and Chromatin assembly factor 1, p55 subunit (abbreviated as Caf-1) are two of the PRC2 core components.
 We performed CUT&RUN in control brains to determine whether regions enriched with Su(z)12 and Caf-1 overlap with FruC-bound peaks.
 We found that FruC-bound cis-regulatory elements in Notch, dpn, and E(spl)mγ display enrichment of Su(z)12 and Caf-1 (Figure 6A).
 Furthermore, most FruC-bound peaks in genes uniquely transcribed in type II neuroblasts show Su(z)12 and Caf-1 enrichment (Figure 6B).
 Similarly, most FruC-bound peaks in genes transcribed throughout the type II neuroblast lineage also shows Su(z)12 and Caf-1 enrichment (Figure 6C).
 These data support our model that FruC functions through low levels of H3K27me3 enrichment to finely tune gene transcription in type II neuroblasts.
 Reducing PRC2 function alone does not lead to supernumerary neuroblast formation but strongly enhances the supernumerary neuroblast phenotype in numbhypo brains, identical to the results obtained by reducing fru function (Figure 6D–G; Figure 4—figure supplement 1A).
 Thus, reducing PRC2 activity increases activated Notch during asymmetric neuroblast division.
 These data led us to propose that FruC functions together with PRC2 to finely tune gene expression in mitotic neuroblasts by promoting low-level enrichment of repressive histone marks in cis-regulatory elements.

 ![Figure 6.](https://cdn.elifesciences.org/articles/86127/elife-86127-fig6-v2.jpg)

-**Figure 6.:** (A) Representative z score-normalized genome browser tracks showing regions bound by FruC, Su(z)12, and Caf-1 in type II neuroblasts in control (brat) brains.
+**Figure 6.:** (A) Representative z score-normalized genome browser tracks showing regions bound by FruC, Su(z)12, and Caf-1 in type II neuroblasts in control (brat11/Df(2L)Exel8040) brains.
 Left: Zoomed-out images of the loci.
-Right: Zoomed-in images showing enrichment of PRC2 subunits in Fru11/Df(2L)Exel8040C-bound regions.
+Right: Zoomed-in images showing enrichment of PRC2 subunits in FruC-bound regions.
 (B–C) Heatmaps are centered on Fruc summits with 2 kb flanking regions in genes uniquely transcribed in type II neuroblasts in control brains and ordered by average signal intensity of Caf-1 and Su(z)12.
 Heatmap intensity is calculated from z score-normalized tracks.
-(D–F) The heterozygosity of E(z) (E(z)) or Caf-1 (731/+Caf-1) enhances the supernumerary neuroblast phenotype in short/+numb (hyponumb) brains. (ex112/15G) Quantification of total type II neuroblasts per brain lobe in numb (hyponumb) brain alone or heterozygous for ex112/15E(z) (E(z)) or 731/+Caf-1 (Caf-1).Scale bars: 10 μm.short/+
+(D–F) The heterozygosity of E(z) (E(z)731/+) or Caf-1 (Caf-1short/+) enhances the supernumerary neuroblast phenotype in numbhypo (numbex112/15) brains.
+(G) Quantification of total type II neuroblasts per brain lobe in numbhypo (numbex112/15) brain alone or heterozygous for E(z) (E(z)731/+) or Caf-1 (Caf-1short/+).Scale bars: 10 μm.

 ## Discussion